top of page

 Items made in developed countries, like Canada or European countries such as Portugal, Italy, and Germany are more likely to be ethically sourced because these countries are more wealthy and can afford to pay their workers more.

 This isn’t always the case.
-For example, Los Angeles still holds many sweatshops, and author Elizabeth Cline says, “The factories I went to in Bangladesh and China were indeed cleaner, more modern, and more closely followed fire and safety codes that the ones I saw in Los Angeles (Overdressed 150).
+For example, Los Angeles still holds many sweatshops, and author Elizabeth Cline says in her book Overdressed, “The factories I went to in Bangladesh and China were indeed cleaner, more modern, and more closely followed fire and safety codes that the ones I saw in Los Angeles."

 Items made in developing countries such as Bangladesh, Vietnam and China are most likely produced under unfair working conditions.
 So much of our clothing is made in these countries because they can be made so cheaply by workers who often do not know what their human rights are.